 The IRC provides critical support to asylum seekers on both sides of the U.S. southern border, including the provision of transitional shelter, humanitarian assistance, acute medical care and legal orientation.
 Throughout the U.S., the IRC also provides legal services, case management, medical evaluations and other services to asylum seekers in 29 offices.

-In Latin America and the Caribbean, the IRC is responding to the needs of migrants and members of the host communities in Colombia, Ecuador and Peru as well as through local partners in Venezuela; supporting people at risk of violence and displacement in northern Central America; and providing aid along the main displacement corridors in Mexico.
-In December 2022, the IRC launched a response through emergency donations and longer-term support to Haitian partners working in Port-au-Prince.
+In Latin America and the Caribbean, the IRC is responding to the needs of migrants and members of the host communities in Colombia, Ecuador and Peru as well as through local partners in Venezuela; supporting people at risk of violence and displacement, and helping reintegrate those who have been returned to northern Central America; and providing aid along the main displacement corridors in Mexico.
+In December 2022, the IRC launched a response through emergency donations and longer-term support to Haitian partners working in Port-au-Prince and other areas impacted by violence.

 How can I help asylum seekers?